Semantic-Org/Learn-Semantic/server/documents/definitions/overview.html.md

   </tr>
   <tr>
     <td>Modules</td>
-    <td>Elements where a behavior and design are both an essential part of its definition</td>
+    <td>Elements where behavior and design are both an essential part of its definition</td>
   </tr>
   <tr>
     <td>Behaviors</td>